jaspector

 Permits are required for contractors and homeowners performing construction, enlarging, repairing, converting, or demolishing any building within Prince Edward County.
 The Virginia Uniform Statewide Building Code also requires permits before construction or demolition and for most structural, MEP, occupancy-change, lot-line hazard, and asbestos-disturbance work.

-Typical processing time is No general permit turnaround time is published.
+Building permit processing times in unincorporated Prince Edward County, VA typically run No general permit turnaround time is published.
 Certificate of occupancy issuance is stated as within five working days after final approval..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in unincorporated Prince Edward County, VA.
 The following work is generally exempt: Qualifying low-voltage wiring; One-story detached sheds, playhouses, and similar structures up to 256 square feet; Utility prefabricated buildings up to 150 square feet; Certain small tents; Fences, unless serving as pool barriers or pedestrian-safety barriers; Concrete or masonry walls up to 6 feet; Retaining walls supporting less than 3 feet of unbalanced fill; Small shallow pools meeting state criteria; Certain signs; Replacement LP-gas containers of the same capacity in the same location; Flagpoles up to 30 feet; Certain temporary ramps; Minor ordinary work approved by the building official; Enumerated ordinary repairs including many like-kind window and door replacements, fixture replacements, certain appliance swaps, limited reroofing, floor finishes, cabinetry and trim, and paint or wallpaper.
 Note: Prince Edward County directs applicants to Virginia Construction Code Section 108.2 for the statewide exemption list.
 Historic-district properties and special flood hazard area properties may still require permits for otherwise exempt work.
 Confirm with the Prince Edward County Building Office before proceeding.
+When in doubt, confirm with the local building department before starting work.